Kuuuube/kanjigrid/docs/grouping_data_format.md

 ### `version`

-This is used by Kanji Grid to determine the data format version.
+Integer (Do not set this as a string) used by Kanji Grid to determine the data format version.
 If `version` is lower than the latest version, Kanji Grid will migrate it to the latest version on load.

 When creating a new grouping, always use the latest value specified in the schema.
 It is defined under `version` as `const` in the schema.